Limits at Infinity#

 How to Compute the Limit at Infinity of a Rational Function

-highest power is in the denominator, then the limit will equal \(0\)
+highest power is in the denominator, then the limit exists and is equal to

-highest power is the same in both the numerator and denominator, then the limit will equal the ratio of the leading coefficients, i.e. the ratio of the coefficients in front of the highest powers in the numerator and the denominator.
+highest power is the same in both the numerator and denominator, then the limit exists and is equal to the ratio of the leading coefficients (i.e., the ratio of the coefficients of the highest powers in the numerator and in the denominator).

 Example 4#